 Begin of page section:

 Saptarshi Mallick's research focuses on transnational travel writing, women's writing and translation studies.
 Mallick is particularly inspired by the work and influence of the Bengali philosopher, musician and poet Rabindranath Tagore, who was awarded the Nobel Prize for Literature in 1913 and whose philosophy and poetry of life affirmation met with great approval in both East and West.
 Tagore saw intercultural encounters in particular as a way of bringing people, indeed cultures, together.
 To discover what we have in common despite all our differences, to recognise the humanity in all of us and to break down barriers in the process.

-Saptarshi Mallick, Portrait at work {f:if(condition: 'Ulrike Freitag / Uni Graz', then: '©Ulrike Freitag / Uni Graz')}
+Saptarshi Mallick, Portrait at work ©Ulrike Freitag / Uni Graz

 ©Ulrike Freitag / Uni Graz

-Saptarshi Mallick is an assistant professor at the Department of American Studies.
+Saptarshi Mallick is assistant professor at the Department of American Studies

-Back in 2020, Saptarshi Mallick spent five months conducting research in Graz on an Ernst Mach Fellowship - Worldwide.
-During this time, he worked on his postdoctoral project on the Indian philanthropist, social reformer and feminist, Lady Abala Bose, whose writings have received little scholarly attention to date.
+Back in 2020, Saptarshi Mallick spent five months researching in Graz on an Ernst Mach Fellowship - Worldwide.
+During this time, he worked on his post-doctoral project on the Indian philanthropist, social reformer and feminist, Lady Abala Bose, whose writings have received little scholarly attention to date.
 Lady Abala Bose belonged to Rabindranath Tagore's close circle.
-The work on this project progressed so well in Graz that after his return to India, Mr Mallick was able to complete his project and publish it in 2024 with Routledge under the title ‘Connecting Spaces: Travelogues and Letters of Lady Abala Bose’.
+The work on this project progressed so well in Graz that after his return to India, Mr Mallick was able to complete his project and publish it in 2024 with Routledge under the title "Connecting Spaces: Travelogues and Letters of Lady Abala Bose".

 Encounters

-Although, or perhaps because, Mr Mallick's first stay in Graz was associated with some challenges - as it coincided with the time of the pandemic - he took a fragment of Austria with him in his heart, as he says, because he was so encouraged and supported.
+Although, or perhaps because, Mr Mallick's first stay in Graz was associated with some challenges - it coincided with the pandemic - he took a piece of Austria with him in his heart, as he says, because he was so encouraged and supported.
 In the course of his research, Saptarshi Mallick repeatedly came across connections between Austria and India, so it is hardly surprising that he returned to Austria four years after his first research visit.
-In April 2024, Saptarshi Mallick returned to the University of Graz to take up an Assistant Professor (postdoctoral) position at the Institute of American Studies with his mentor and patron Stefan L. Brandt.
+In April 2024, Saptarshi Mallick returned to the University of Graz to take up a position as Assistant Professor at the Institute of American Studies under his mentor and patron Stefan L. Brandt.

+Begin of page section: